dsor-isr/MIR-Competition-2024/README.md

   ```
   You may close this terminal, or use it for the next task.

-* Open a new terminal and start the Micro XRCE-DDS Agent agent:
+* Open a new terminal (or use the previous one) and start the Micro XRCE-DDS Agent agent:
   ```console
   MicroXRCEAgent udp4 -p 8888
   ```